 - The online Fetch account makes it easy to keep track of all information related to your vehicle rental

-- Fetch is not available everywhere
+- Fetch is only available in the United States

 - Additional wear and tear and added mileage on your vehicle impact your profit margin